tztokchad/xstable/README.md

 XSUSD can be redeemed at any point in time for LP tokens in the contracts' reserves based on LP token virtual prices at the time of withdrawal.

-CRV, SWRV, SNOW rewards are claimed and insta-sold on uniswap for USDC.
+CRV, SWRV, SNOW rewards are claimed and insta-sold on uniswap/sushiswap for USDC.
 The resulting USDC is claimable by users based on their % of the XSUSD supply coupled with how long the XSUSD was held.

 XSUSD while being ERC20s, have a couple of additional functions such as `transferWithReward()` which allows users to transfer tokens along with their share of claimable rewards to the receiver.